 1325.
 In 2022, one member state in the region adopted a new NAP (Morocco), bringing the total number of NAPs in the region to 8.
 Finally, national and international stakeholder, civil society actors and women peacebuilders can now access information on women's participation in local mediation efforts in the region as well as on the interlinkages and integration of transitional justice and NAPs 1325.
 To achieve these results, UN Women continued to support the meaningful participation of women and girls in peace and security processes in the Arab region through 1) knowledge production on WPS issues in the region, 2) direct capacity building support to women and young women involved in peace and security, 3) strategic partnerships with regional and global stakeholders to strengthen the implementation of the WPS agenda in the region.
-Additionally, UN Women continued to deliver on conducting cutting edge research on WPS issues in the region in order to better inform UN Women work on WPS going forward as well as to provide knowledge to national and international stakeholder, civil society actors and women peacebuilders themselves across the region.
+Additionally, UN Women supported national stakeholders in the implementation of the WPS agenda regionally.
+Further, UN Women continued to deliver on conducting cutting edge research on WPS issues in the region in order to better inform UN Women work on WPS going forward as well as to provide knowledge to national and international stakeholder, civil society actors and women peacebuilders themselves across the region.